Web Player API

 Returns the measured playback FPS during active playback.
 This is calculated over a 1-second window and can be used to monitor playback performance.

-const actualFps = app.getActualFPS();
+const actualFps = player.getActualFPS();

 setPlaybackMode(mode:number)